The Excitement Machine.

 Roger Federer def.
 Juan Martin del Potro 6-3, 6-4

 I just had the absolute pleasure of watching Roger & Juan Martin from three rows back on the baseline in Miami this afternoon.

 What was it like?
-Here’s five things that really stood out to me.
+Here are five things that really stood out to me.

 When you sit on the side of the court, you look far less at the back and forth of the rally.
 Your eyes tend to lock on the player right in front of you, evaluating their court position and shot selection with a lot more scrutiny.
 Here’s what I saw…

 Roger felt the magnetism of the baseline more.
 If Juan Martin pushed him back with depth or power, Roger would respect that depth by either moving back or staying put and abbreviating his backswing to keep contact out in front.
 But if he did go back, it was only temporary.
 He would spring back to the baseline in the blink of an eye.
 From there, he would be back prowling with his groundstrokes, hunting the short ball.
 The baseline is his home base, where he looks to launch as many forays possible to the net.
 Juan Martin preferred to stay a little further back and use his longer levers to continually crush the ball.
 He did not have the same urgency to move forward an inch or two when it was available as Roger did.

 It “feels” like Roger spends a massive amount of time hovering above the court than actually touching it.
 When he does make contact, it is only briefly.
 The purple concrete is simply a launching pad for another assault forward.
 Another opportunity to allow his body weight to drive through the ball.
 He is Peter Pan.
 He rides a magic carpet.
 I don’t know how he does it… but he does it.
 Gravity has not yet caught up to this man from Switzerland.